 Costs and What's Covered

-Bitdefender's free TrafficLight browser extension (downloaded after installation) adds advanced phishing detection to Chrome, Firefox and Safari, notifies users of risky search results and acts as an additional malware filter.
+Bitdefender's free TrafficLight browser extension (which downloads upon installation of Bitdefender Antivirus for Mac) adds advanced phishing detection to Chrome, Firefox and Safari.
+It also warns you if a search result points to a dangerous page, and acts as an additional, browser-based malware filter.

 Security and Privacy Features

 Bitdefender Antivirus for Mac recently added dedicated ransomware protection.
 Not only will this new function keep Time Machine backups safe and sound, but its Safe Files feature allows you to protect specific folders and files from being accessed by unauthorized programs.